Bachelor’s Degree in Mathematics

 Our curriculum contains integrated sequences of courses that should be taken in the proper order.
 Students should follow the recommended sequence of courses.
-View the list of Undergraduate Course Descriptions.
+View recommended course order for our Mathematics and Applied and Computational Mathematics programs.

 In particular, all students should take Theory of Numbers before taking Modern Algebra I. Students should take Mathematical Reasoning with Proofs as soon as possible after finishing two semesters of calculus.